Jieiku/abridge/README.md

 - `logo = { file="logo.svg", width="42", height="42", alt="Abridge", text="bridge" }` - Defines the graphical logo with optional text to follow the logo.
 - `textlogo` - A purely Text based logo, this will be used if logo is commented out, if both are commented out then config.title is used.
-- `sitedesc` - This add the site description just below the text based logo.
+- `sitedesc` - This adds the site description just below the text based logo.
 - `copyright_start_year` - Optionally define a start year for the copyright, otherwise the current year is used.
 - `copyright_end_year` - Optionally set the copyright end year, recommend leaving unset, zola build will set this to current year by default
 - `headhr` - Display a horizontal rule below header